-The DNC Is Investing In Students Of Color To Help Win Back The White House
+The DNC Wants To Recruit Students Of Color To Help Win Back The White House

 The aftermath of the 2016 election was a low point for the Democratic Party.
 But instead of wallowing, the Democratic National Committee (DNC) has worked tirelessly to claw itself back into a competitive spot — first for the 2018 midterms, and now for the 2020 presidential election.
 One important prong of that effort is the DNC's new Organizing Corps 2020, launched on Thursday to train a young generation of diverse campaign organizers in key states across the country.